By: Jeremy Neisser

-Furthermore the breathability on some models can feel a little lackluster.
+Furthermore, the breathability on some models can feel a little lackluster.
 It’s not that the breathability is bad, but that there are just so many other comparable shoes brands that offer better breathability than New Balance generally.
-Something to think about while you are making your shoe selection.
+Something to think about while you are making your running shoe selection.

 Stack heights will vary, but each brand offers a good mix of maximum and minimum stack heights depending on your preference.

-For many of you the width of the shoe can make a big difference as well.
-New Balance usually makes a nice and wide toe box to accommodate for wider feet, while Saucony does not really have a particularly narrow or wide toe box.
+For many of you, the width of the shoe can make a big difference as well.
+The New Balance running shoe usually makes a nice and wide toe box to accommodate for wider feet, while Saucony does not really have a particularly narrow or wide toe box.

-However, lately New Balance has been underperforming in this section, as its Fresh Foam midsole has been known to wear down earlier than most runners would like.
+However, lately, New Balance shoes have been underperforming in this section, as its Fresh Foam midsole has been known to wear down earlier than most runners would like.
 Saucony on the other hand provides some really solid durability for the price you pay.
 That PWRRUN lasts for miles and miles.

 Not all New Balance shoes have this issue so just make sure to take a look at the kind you’re getting before investing in a pair you are unsure about.